Using explicit SSH authentication methods#

 For many Secure Shell (SSH) is a magic sauce to get access to a server and transfer files between servers.
 But when things go wrong this magic sauce becomes a problem.
 Let’s start with one example of when things go wrong and how to debug them.
 First, we start add to option -v to our command to connect to another server to get some basic debug information about the SSH handshake and get to the point the user has to authenticate.

-Just before the SSH-client prompts for the user’s password two interesting debug lines are shown.
-The first line is about the authentication methods we can use and the next line shows our client selected method password as we don’t have any methods configured in our SSH-client like publickey.
+Just before the SSH client prompts for the user’s password two interesting debug lines are shown.
+The first line is about the authentication methods we can use and the next line shows our client selected method password as we don’t have any methods configured in our SSH client like public key.
 So we manually disable publickey authentication and set the preferred authentication methods to keyboard-interactive.

 $ ssh -v -o PreferredAuthentications=keyboard-interactive -o PubkeyAuthentication=no [email protected] ... debug1: Authentications that can continue: publickey,gssapi-keyex,gssapi-with-mic,password debug1: No more authentication methods to try.
 Permission denied (publickey,gssapi-keyex,gssapi-with-mic,password).

-This method can also be used to temporarily disable public-key authentication without changing any SSH configuration to test of the account is still working correctly or the password of the target account is still working.
+This method can also be used to temporarily disable public-key authentication without changing any SSH configuration to test if the account is still working correctly or the password of the target account is still working.